Skip to main content

 Fairy Stream:

-Some people say it’s the most beautiful place in Mui Ne, the Fairy Stream or Suoi Tien is a red creek that kind of looks like a scaled down version of the Grand Canyon.
-This stream is about ankle-deep and the banks can get quite hot so visitors are encouraged to remove their shoes and wade through the red waters.
+Some people say it’s the most beautiful place in Mui Ne, the Fairy Stream or Suoi Tien is a red creek that kind of looks like a scaled-down version of the Grand Canyon.
+This stream is ankle-deep and the banks can get quite hot so visitors are encouraged to remove their shoes and wade through the red waters.

-The walk along the creek is about an hour and entry if free
+The walk along the creek is about an hour and entry is free

 Community Clean Up: